Echo Nolan

 Professional Experience

 Protocol Engineer.
-O(1) Labs, San Francisco, CA. Helped build a new cryptocurrency.
+O(1) Labs.
+Helped build a new cryptocurrency.
 Worked primarily on security issues, performance and peer to peer networking.
-Achievements include: Designed and implemented the trust system for DDoS mitigation.
+Achievements include: designed and implemented the trust system for DDoS mitigation.
 Rebuilt the transaction pool for efficiency and resiliency.
 Made the ledger Merkle synchronization process more efficient and secure.
+OCaml.

 July 2017 - November 2018

 Software Engineer.
-Signal Vine Inc., remote with myself in Portland, OR and the company headquarters in Alexandria, VA.
+Signal Vine Inc..
 Worked on the backend of a two-way text messaging platform in the education technology space.
 Achievements include: Added support for new upstream providers, allowing the company to serve clients in foreign countries and saving the company ~33% on messaging and phone number costs.
 Improved SQL query performance by 40x in some cases, making users happy and enabling further growth.
-Primarily worked in Haskell, as well as Scala, PostgreSQL and MySQL.
+Haskell, Scala, PostgreSQL and MySQL.

 October 2016 - June 2017

 Beescheduler.
 A single page web application to schedule goals using the goal tracking service Beeminder’s API.
 Personal project.
 Frontend using React, backend using Node.js and the Serverless Framework.
-Online at http://beescheduler.echonolan.net.
+Unofficially sunsetted as of 2024.

 June 2014 - October 2016